 We can, and we will do all of the above (yes, including the citing of Kant, Marx, South Park, and Econ 101).

 Why cite Marx?
 Well, not only to scare of staunch right-wingers from stealing my thoughts on value theory… but, also because Marx is an important figure in value theory.
-But also, here we can see that is value in our choice of words, in the economy of words, in the economy and power of symbols, in the value of logic, in human knowledge.
-These words aren’t just turns of phrase, they have meaning!
+But also, here we can see that is value in our choice of words, in the economy of words, in the economy and power of symbols, in the value of logic, and in human knowledge.
+These words arent just turn of phrase, they have meaning!

 Why then cite South Park?
 Because there is value in humor and value in a good analogy.